fazeelanizam13/how-to-FLEX/README.md

 # [How to FLEX](https://fazeelanizam13.github.io/how-to-FLEX/)

-A tool for practicing CSS flex layout
+A tool for practicing CSS flex layout.

 ### Built with